bajzc/Matrix_calculator/demo/README.md

 * This is a matrix calculator with basic math functions and a friendly input syntax.
 * It can do simple operations with several matrices distinguished by their names.
-* It has ability to analysis user's input and convert specific format (supported by PCRE2)
+* It has ability to analyze user's input and convert specific format (supported by PCRE2)

 ## Getting start